adidas Originals and Bollywood Superstar, Ranveer Singh team up to defy convention and hack old codes of luxury in latest Spring Summer' 23 campaign - ExBulletin

 adidas Originals and Bollywood Superstar, Ranveer Singh team up to defy convention and hack old codes of luxury in latest Spring Summer’ 23 campaign

-- Spring/Summer 2023 Campaign Titled “Stan Smith Stylized With Blue Version” Inspires The Next Generation To Stay Shameless classic in a world in constant evolution, shaking up the existing codes of Luxury and Fashion

-- A cultural footwear icon, Stan Smith, is democratizing access to culture and empowering the next generation of icons, inspiring personal style and self-expression along the way

-Mumbai, India, January 24, 2023 /PRNewswire/ — This season, adidas Originals is opening the door to self-expression by unveiling a new campaign featuring brand ambassador and Bollywood superstar, Ranveer Singh.
-Le Trèfle draws on the audacious charm of Ranveer Singh bring the streetwear mentality back to elite fashion and democratize access to culture and empower the next generation of icons.
+This season, adidas Originals opens the door to self-expression by unveiling a new campaign featuring brand ambassador and Bollywood superstar, Ranveer Singh.
+The Trefoil draws on the bold charm of Ranveer Singh to bring the streetwear mentality back to elite fashion, democratize access to culture and empower the next generation of icons.
 For Spring/Summer 2023, the three-stripe brand dresses the latest iterations of its Stan Smith shoe silhouette with its signature apparel offering, Blue Version.
 The result: a fashion icon reborn through the prism of the brand’s boldest sartorial expression.

 Along with the collection’s arrival comes a striking campaign that follows as adidas Originals captures a retro-inspired opera house environment steeped in heritage.
-Captured by Errikos and House of Pixels, the dynamic visuals shatter the status quo and challenge preconceived notions of exclusivity by juxtaposing traditional luxury settings with playful shenanigans interpreted by the dynamic and sparkling, Ranveer Singh as he takes consumers through his journey from the Green Room to the Center Stage.
+Captured by Errikos and House of Pixels, the dynamic visuals shatter the status quo and challenge preconceived notions of exclusivity by juxtaposing traditional luxury settings with playful shenanigans performed by the dynamic and effervescent Ranveer Singh as he takes the consumers through their journey. from the green room to the center of the stage.
 Every move Ranveer makes through the film challenges preconceived notions of exclusivity and luxury.
 It mostly hacks elite experiences and reframes them with inclusivity.

-Speaking on the campaign, Brand Ambassador Ranveer Singh said“Rules are always made to be broken and in a world full of pre-existing notions and codes, I have always believed in charting my own path, an unexpected and original, creative and authentic path.
-Fashion too has always been a way of self-expression which is why I’m extremely excited to team up with adidas Originals because this campaign really showcases my philosophy of fashion Stan Smith has always been one of my all-time classic sneakers; and now, as it opens up for a new generation of creators, disruptors and rule-breakers, I hope to continue to inspire them with the Three Stripes.”
+Speaking about the campaign, Brand Ambassador Ranveer Singh said: “Rules are always meant to be broken and in a world full of pre-existing notions and codes, I have always believed in tracing my own path, an unexpected and original, creative and authentic path.
+Fashion too has always been a means of self-expression, so I’m extremely excited to team up with adidas Originals, because this campaign really highlights my fashion philosophy.
+Stan Smith has always been one of my all-time classic sneakers; and now that it’s opening up to a new generation of creators, disruptors and rule breakers, I hope to continue to inspire them with the Three Stripes”.

-Live on the 24the January 2023the campaign will come to life via an integrated social, digital, retail and e-commerce campaign

-Stan Smith’s New Spring/Summer Collection Styled With Blue Version Is Now Available Via www.adidas.co.in and select retailers across the country

-Inspired by the rich sporting heritage of adidas, one of the world’s leading sports brands and a global designer and developer of athletic footwear and apparel, adidas Originals is a lifestyle brand founded in 2001.
-With the adidas archives At its core, adidas Originals continues to evolve the brand’s legacy through its commitment to product innovation and its ability to filter the creativity and courage found on the courts and sports arenas across the prism of contemporary youth culture.
+About adidas Originals: Inspired by the rich sporting heritage of adidas, one of the world’s premier sports brands and a global designer and developer of athletic footwear and apparel, adidas Originals is a style brand of life founded in 2001.
+With the adidas archives at its core, adidas Originals continues to evolve the brand’s legacy through its commitment to product innovation and its ability to filter the creativity and courage found on the courts and sports arenas through the prism of contemporary youth culture.
 Marked by the iconic Trefoil logo which was first used in 1972 and championed by those who continue to shape and define creative culture, adidas Originals continues to lead the way as a pioneering sportswear brand for the street.

 |